opendocsg/slw-judgments-backfill/2009_SGCA_27/report.md

 35     These matters raised in the proposed Rejoinder were not a necessary response to the Reply.
 The appellant was in fact seeking to introduce new issues by way of the Rejoinder and this was certainly not in order.
 The proper avenue to raise these matters would have been by way of an amendment to the Defence.

 36     However, by the time the appellant realised this, it was too late.
 The amendment of Defence application was filed _after_ Neo had given his testimony and was cross-examined on it.
 We agree with the Judge that allowing the amendment of Defence application at that stage would have been unfair and prejudicial to Neo.
-As was noted in _Sin Leng Industries Pte Ltd v Ong Chai Teck_ [2006] 2 SLR 235 at [23]:
+As was noted in _Sin Leng Industries Pte Ltd v Ong Chai Teck_ <span class="citation">[2006] 2 SLR 235</span> at [23]:

  [T]he later an amendment to pleadings is sought, and especially so when it is sought in the middle of a trial, the more difficult it would be to say that justice lies in the direction of allowing the amendment.